prakash270508/social_media_app/README.md

 github Link : <a href="https://github.com/prakash270508/social_media_app"> https://github.com/prakash270508/social_media_app </a>

-These are made with :- redux and material ui
+These are made with :- redux and bootstrap

  </p>